-As example, to a passenger in a running train, all nearby houses, trees and other static objects seem to be in motion.
-That means with respect to that passenger in a running train those objects have a ‘relative velocity’, though they are actually motion less or static.
+For example, to a passenger in a running train, all nearby houses, trees, and other static objects seem to be in motion.
+That means with respect to that passenger in a running train those objects have a ‘relative velocity’, though they are actually motionless or static.

 Say the actual velocity of the object is V1 and the actual velocity of the viewer is V2.

 Then the relative velocity of the object with respect to the viewer in motion =Vr = V1 – V2

 Now while calculating the difference between V1 and V2, we will use the vector addition process but with a tweak.